djorlando24/pyLabDataLogger/INSTALL.md

   SUBSYSTEMS=="usb", ACTION=="add", ATTRS{idVendor}=="0957", ATTRS{idProduct}=="1755", GROUP="usbtmc", MODE="0660"
   Then save the file, and as root run: udevadm control --reload-rules && udevadm trigger You will also need to add yourself to the group usbtmc: sudo groupadd usbtmc && sudo usermod -a -G usbtmc userName

+- *Center 310* hygrometer support is built-in, there are some test utilities in thirdParty/C310

 ## Install procedure